tdoug19/ENSE_352_Lab/Lab-1/introLab.md

 #### Stack pointer

+Our Board has its FLASH memory  at address 0x08000000.

 The Stack Pointer (SP) is register R13.
 The stack is a region of RAM that is used for storing various information.
 You can think of it like those yellow sticky notes you used to save notes or phone numbers on.
-On reset, the processor loads the SP with the value from address 0x00000000.
+On reset, the processor loads the SP with the value from address 0x08000000.

-#### Reset Vector
+#### Program Counter

-When you apply power to or reset your processor, it always reads  offset address 0x00000004 to find where it should go to find the beginning of the program.
+The Program Counter (PC) is register R15.
+When you apply power to or reset your processor, it always reads  offset address 0x0x08000004 and puts the value it finds there into the PC.
+This value MUST be a valid address pointing to the beginning of your code.
-This is called the reset vector.
-Our Board has its FLASH memory  at address 0x08000000

 <table>
   <tr>